- Details

 From Red Board West by Jim Sinclair [AATHA-W/1990]: Federman Interlocking was a mechanical interlocker more antiquated than Milan, however the same principle of levers and pipes applied to its operation.
 One exception was that the semaphore-type home signals used here were pipe connected and operated, while Milan's signals were of the searchlight variety and thus electrically operated.

-Federman incorporated "splint point" derails on both the Ann arbor and Penn Central.
+Federman incorporated "split point" derails on both the Ann Arbor and Penn Central.
 This type of derail can be best described as a half of a switch.
 The points incorporated into the interlocking, just beyond the home signals, so that if a train should run a stop signal, it would literally be derailed by the open switch point.
 It must be assumed that the signal engineers considered it more desirable to have an engine and a few cars "hit the ground" than to have a broadside collision with a crossing train movement.

 The building which housed the Federman interlocking machine could be described by the average passerby as an "old shack".
 The building was elevated approximately five feet to accommodate the pipeline equipment.
 Its windows had been broken out and boarded up, and it was in dire need of a fresh coat of paint.
 A closer look at the interlocking in 1971 found the door unlocked and curious eyes found an interlocking machine equipped with approximately 14 operating levers.
 The operating instructions appeared to have been hastily scrawled on an old piece of cardboard or poster board.